Applying Sheath Voltage Limiters to Protect HV Power Cables

 Arresters, Cables & Accessories, Utility Practice & Experience

-This edited past article, contributed to INMR by arrester expert Jonathan Woodworth, explained the surge protection scheme offered by sheath voltage limiters (SVLs) – devices intended to protect the cable jacket from electrical stresses during transient events.
-Since high voltage cables these days are available in an array of different types and designs, for the sake of simplicity the focus was on a single core HV cable with metallic sheath and polymeric outer jacket.
+This edited past contribution to INMR by arrester expert, Jonathan Woodworth, explained the surge protection scheme offered by sheath voltage limiters, which protect the cable jacket from electrical stresses during transient events.
+The focus is on a single core power cable with metallic sheath and polymeric outer jacket.

 Fig. 1: Simple HV cable showing polymeric jacket that may require surge protection.